-Benefits are provided for certain travel expenses related to services provided by an approved transplant provider.
+Benefits are provided for certain travel expenses related to services provided by an approved transplant provider that are arranged by Premera's travel partner.
 See Medical Transportation for details.

 Private Duty Nursing

 Private duty or 24-hour nursing care by a Registered Nurse (R.N.) or a Licensed Practical Nurse (L.P.N.) to provide care without oversight by a home health agency.
 The care may be skilled, supportive or respite in nature.